susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 Ex:
 ```
 [remember_82e5d2c56bdd0811318f0cf078b78bfc]
-=> string(62) "4|wkt3YLrHC5HEcIXPkeqxpMt1s7Y9yDYUZrMXySKdfYEk0q0YpjK05j3ypeHM"
+=> string(62) "1|wkt3YLrHC5HEcIXPkeqxpMt1s7Y9yDYUZrMXySKdfYEk0q0YpjK05j3ypeHM"
 ```

 The remember token is refreshed on login/logout and is used to prevent against &ldquo;remember me&rdquo; cookie hijacking.
-This is a hack where a hacker may steal your Cookie info, put it on their system, and attempt to access the app as if they are you, logged in.
+This is an exploit where a hacker may steal your Cookie info, put it on their system, and attempt to access the app as if they are you, logged in.
 By refreshing the remember token on logout, it would invalidate any such attacks.

-You'll note that, by default, even if you set $remember to be `false`, it will still remember you if you close and reopen your browser.
+You'll note that, by default, even if you set `$remember` to `false`, it will still remember you if you close and reopen your browser.

 This is because the app is looking you up via the Session, not the remember Cookie.